Hayley Mills: Stage career

 Mills made her stage debut in a 1969 West End revival of Peter Pan.

+In 1991 she appeared as Anna Leonowens in the Australian production of The King and I. In 1997, Mills starred in the U.S. national tour of Rodgers and Hammerstein's The King and I.

 In 2000 she made her Off-Broadway debut in Sir Noël Coward's Suite in Two Keys, opposite American actress Judith Ivey, for which she won a Theatre World Award.
+In 2001, Mills starred as Desiree Armfeldt in a production of "A Little Night Music" in Seattle, Washington.
+It was a co-production with the city's A Contemporary Theatre and the Fifth Avenue Theatre.

-In 1991 she appeared as Anna Leonowens in the Australian production of The King and I. In December 2007, for their annual birthday celebration of "The Master", The Noël Coward Society invited Mills as the guest celebrity to lay flowers in front of Coward's statue at New York's Gershwin Theatre, thereby commemorating the anniversary of the 108th birthday of Coward.
+In December 2007, for their annual birthday celebration of "The Master", The Noël Coward Society invited Mills as the guest celebrity to lay flowers in front of Coward's statue at New York's Gershwin Theatre, thereby commemorating the anniversary of the 108th birthday of Coward.